Current rocket launches 2023: All information about the next Falcon 9 launch - Breaking Latest News

 This information is known about the upcoming launch of the Falcon 9:

-The next start time window for the Falcon 9 is currently on Thursday, July 27th, 2023.
-The rocket is scheduled to start its journey into space between 00:09 and 07:12 exactly.
+The exact start time for the Falcon 9 is currently scheduled for Thursday, August 3rd, 2023 at 00:00.

+Status: The current date is a placeholder or rough estimate based on unreliable or interpreted sources.

 The launch service provider Falcon 9 is SpaceX.
 This is a commercial service provider.